Developer’s guide to multi-agent patterns in ADK

 )

-Implementation uses a SequentialAgent for the draft‑review interaction and a LoopAgent to enforce the exit condition.
+Implementation in ADK uses a SequentialAgent for the draft‑and‑review interaction and a parent LoopAgent that enforces the quality gate.

 # ADK Pseudocode